 About SecHub

-It was designed to be very easy to integrate into any existing build pipeline / contionus integration (CI) and helps to provide SecDevOps.
+It was designed to be very easy to integrate into existing build / contionus integration (CI) pipelines and helps to provide SecDevOps.

 About documentation